VictorOblate/Pulse-ls/DEPLOYMENT.md

 # 🚀 Deployment Guide

-This guide covers deploying your NewsHub platform to production using Vercel.
+This guide covers deploying your Pulse LS platform to production using Vercel.

 ## Pre-Deployment Checklist